 - One (1) Pixel NOF26W for the back camera(0) testing, S/N: FA6BM0305016.
 To install the CTS Verifier app, unzip

-To run scenes 0 to 4 on the front and back camera in parallel:
+To run scenes 0 to 4, 6, and scene_change on the back camera:

-You can retry scenes for both front and back cameras or a single camera:
+You can retry scenes for a single camera:

 - To retry scenes on a single camera: